 Length: 3,000 words Weight: 100%

 Scope: All intended learning outcomes of the module.
 Students will write a paper analyzing a philosophical question based on their own research and familiarity with philosophical literature and methods.
-Completion: To pass this module, the examination has to be passed with at least 45%.

 7.9 Digital Transformations beyond the West